d0tTino/UME/README.md

 The primary motivation behind UME is to equip AI agents with a form of persistent, long-term memory that can adapt over time.
 This capability is crucial for enabling more complex reasoning, facilitating nuanced inter-agent communication through shared contextual understanding, and ultimately, building more intelligent and autonomous systems.
 By structuring memory as an event-sourced knowledge graph, UME aims to offer a flexible and scalable solution for these challenges.

 ## Core Modules
+The engine is built from a few key components:
 - **Privacy Agent** (`src/ume/privacy_agent.py`)
   - Redacts personally identifiable information (PII) from incoming events using Presidio.
   - Forwards sanitized events to downstream Kafka topics.